Use a specific SSH key for a certain git repo

 First, edit ${HOME}/.ssh/config.

-# These are optional
+# These three lines are optional, but recommended

 AddKeysToAgent yes